Alom Shaha: Education and early life

-Shaha was born in Bangladesh and grew up in a strict Muslim family in the Elephant and Castle area of London where he developed an interest in atheism.
-He was educated at University College London where he was awarded a Bachelor of Science degree in physics, followed by Imperial College London (Master of Science degree in science communication), Goldsmiths, University of London (Master of Arts degree in creative writing and life writing) and King's College London (Postgraduate Certificate in Education (PGCE) Physics).
+Shaha was born in Bangladesh and grew up in a Muslim family in the Elephant and Castle area of London where he developed an interest in atheism.
+He was educated at University College London where he was awarded a Bachelor of Science degree in physics, followed by Imperial College London (Master of Science degree in science communication), Goldsmiths, University of London (Master of Arts degree in creative writing and life writing and King's College London (Postgraduate Certificate in Education (PGCE) Physics).

 Career

-Shaha is a teacher of Physics, previously he taught at Camden School for Girls from 2008 to 2020 and The Watford UTC.
-He was elected a councillor in the 1998 Southwark London Borough Council election for the London Borough of Southwark for the Liberal Democrats.
+Shaha is a teacher of physics.
+He taught at Camden School for Girls from 2008 to 2020 and The Watford UTC.

+Shaha was elected a councillor in the 1998 Southwark London Borough Council election for the London Borough of Southwark for the Liberal Democrats.

 Shaha is a patron of Humanists UK, who have sent his books to secondary schools in the UK.
-His work has been recognised by fellowships awarded by the National Endowment for Science, Technology and the Arts (NESTA) and the Nuffield Foundation.
-He has worked on content creation for the BBC and the Royal Institution.
+His work has been recognised by fellowships awarded by Nesta and the Nuffield Foundation, and was made an Honorary Fellow of the British Science Association in 2024.
+He has also worked on content creation for the BBC and the Royal Institution.